 Electricity storage is installed as the first battery system in the electricity distribution network.

-The merger of our subsidiary Elektro energija with the best strategic partner allows a long-term consolidation of a leading position on the Slovenian energy market and preserving excellent service to our customers.
+The merger of our subsidiary Elektro energija with the best strategic partner allows us to consolidate our leading position in the Slovenian energy market in the long term and to maintane our excellent levels of customer service.